Best Kids Bikes: 10 Best Brands

 Kid-specific Bike Geometry

 The design and shape of a bike’s frame goes way beyond looks.
-While there are many factors at play, the ease with which a child can ride a bike is greatly influenced by the shape of the bike.
-All in all, if a bike’s frame is poorly designed, it will be very hard for a child to ride.
+If a bike’s frame is poorly designed, it will be very hard for a child to ride.

 Wheelbase and Cockpit Size